Representation of the People (Scotland) Act 1868

 The Representation of the People (Scotland) Act 1868 (31 & 32 Vict. c.
-48) was an Act of the Parliament of the United Kingdom.
-It carried on from the Representation of the People Act 1867, and created seven additional Scottish seats in the House of Commons at the expense of seven English borough constituencies, which were disenfranchised.
+48) was an act of the Parliament of the United Kingdom.
+It carried on from the Representation of the People Act 1867 (30 & 31 Vict. c.
+102), and created seven additional Scottish seats in the House of Commons at the expense of seven English borough constituencies, which were disenfranchised.

 Two University constituencies were created; Edinburgh and St Andrews Universities and Glasgow and Aberdeen Universities.
 These each returned one member to Parliament.
 Two burgh constituencies received an additional member; these were Glasgow (raised to 3 members) and Dundee (raised to 2).
 A third burgh constituency, Hawick Burghs, was newly created, receiving one member.
 Three county constituencies each received one additional member, and were split in half accordingly; these were Lanarkshire, Ayrshire and Aberdeenshire.

 This totalled eight new seats, and accordingly the county constituencies of Selkirkshire and Peeblesshire were merged to form Peebles and Selkirk, returning one member, for a net increase of seven seats.

 This was offset by the disenfranchisement of Arundel, Ashburton, Dartmouth, Honiton, Lyme Regis, Thetford and Wells, all English borough constituencies, leaving the overall number of seats in the House unchanged.

+Subsequent developments

+Section 3 of the act was repealed by section 175(1) of, and the ninth schedule to, the Representation of the People Act 1949 (12, 13 & 14 Geo.
+6. c.
+68), which came into force on 3 April 150.